project-chip/connectedhomeip/scripts/idl/README.md

   //
   // access(read: view, write: operate)
   //
-  // These defaults can be overriden to any of view/operate/manage/administer roles. attribute access(read: manage, write: administer) int32u customAcl = 3;
+  // These defaults can be overridden to any of view/operate/manage/administer roles. attribute access(read: manage, write: administer) int32u customAcl = 3;

   // attributes may be read-only as well